Curtis Joseph

 Curtis Shayne Joseph (né Munro; born April 29, 1967) is a Canadian ice hockey coach and former professional player.
 Nicknamed "Cujo", Joseph was immediately recognizable on the ice for his masks featuring a snarling dog, drawing inspiration from the Stephen King novel Cujo.

-Throughout his NHL career, Joseph played for a number of franchises, rising to prominence during the playoffs with the St. Louis Blues, Edmonton Oilers, and Toronto Maple Leafs.
+Throughout his National Hockey League (NHL) career, Joseph played for a number of franchises, rising to prominence during the playoffs with the St. Louis Blues, Edmonton Oilers, and Toronto Maple Leafs.
 He also played for the Detroit Red Wings, Phoenix Coyotes and Calgary Flames.
 He last played for the Maple Leafs during the 2008–09 NHL season.
 He was also a member of Canada's gold medal-winning team at the 2002 Winter Olympics.

 Joseph retired with the most career wins (454) of any goaltender in NHL history who never played on a Stanley Cup-winning team (which has since been surpassed by Roberto Luongo and Henrik Lundqvist, although they reached the Stanley Cup Finals once, in 2011 and 2014 respectively, where Joseph never did), and was also the first goaltender to have 30 or more wins in a regular season for five different teams.
 He was also the last goaltender to have played in the NHL in the 1980s.

 Early life

 Joseph was born on April 29, 1967 to unmarried teenage parents.
 Soon after his birth, his mother, Wendy Munro, gave him up to be fostered by Jeanne and Howard Eakins.
 She knew Jeanne from the nursing home where they both worked and thought that the Eakinses could provide a better life for him.
 He was named Curtis after his birth father, Curtis Nickle.
 Jeanne later divorced Howard and married Harold Joseph, at which point she cut off contact with Wendy Munro and began using Joseph as Curtis's last name.
 In the Joseph household, Curtis grew up with two older stepbrothers, Grant and Victor.
 He also has three older stepsisters and a stepbrother from a previous marriage.
-The family is of mixed race with Harold and Victor being black, and Grant also being an adopted child prior to Curtis Joseph.
+The family is of mixed race with Harold and Victor being black, and Grant being adopted before Curtis Joseph.
 It was not until he signed with the St. Louis Blues that Joseph legally changed his surname from Munro to Joseph.

 For the majority of his childhood, Curtis was raised in the East Gwillimbury community of Sharon.
 He initially attended Whitchurch Highlands Public School and then Huron Heights Secondary School.
 Curtis grew up playing hockey for the East Gwillimbury Eagles of the OMHA until moving west to play for Notre Dame College in (Wilcox, Saskatchewan).
 Although he led the Notre Dame Hounds to the Centennial Cup in 1987–88, and he played for the University of Wisconsin–Madison of the NCAA, he was undrafted by the NHL.
 He signed as a free agent with the Blues on June 16, 1989.
 In the 1989–90 season, he played 23 games with the Peoria Rivermen in the IHL.